 Are there things you like doing that you aren’t particularly good at?

 Thinking about your ikigai will clarify your knowledge of yourself.

 2.2.5 Personality profiling

 Personality tests are designed to reveal your key characteristics, see figure 2.8.
-Besides helping you develop better self-awarness, they are used by some employers during the interview.
+Besides helping you develop better self-awarness, they are used by some employers during job interviews.
 Personality tests are often part of a wider set of aptitude and psychometric tests to test measure your ability at numerical reasoning, verbal reasoning, logical reasoning and